julioarp/julioarp.github.io/index.md

 [“Interest Groups, Partisan Politics, and Environmental Polarization”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4138572), jointly with Dean Lueck and Gustavo Torrens - Revisions requested at Journal of Law, Economics, and Organization

+"Finding Fraud: Enforcement, Detection, and Recoveries after the ACA", jointly with Victoria Perez - Revisions requested at International Journal of Health Economics and Management

 [“The Institutional Legacy of the Mexican Rancho System in California”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4145023), jointly with Dean Lueck - Submitted

 [“Do Political Hawks Prioritize Different Policies Than Technocrats?
 Politicization and Governors' Spending Priorities”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4169309), jointy with Johabed G. Olvera and Claudia N. Avellaneda - Submitted

-"Finding Fraud: Enforcement, Detection, and Recoveries after the ACA", jointly with Victoria Perez - Submitted

 [“Moving for Welfare: The Effect of ACA Medicaid Expansion on Homelessness”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4237805), jointly with Johabed Olvera and Hilary Wething -  Submitted